freeipa/freeipa/workshop.rst

 Workshop feedback
 -----------------

-After the workshop please consider leaving feedback at https://goo.gl/forms/P11DtfJiNq.
+After you have completed the workshop, consider leaving feedback at https://goo.gl/forms/P11DtfJiNq.